 - Plastic sleeves that cover cards, delicate or seasonal decorations.
 Use them to display wipe-clean notices, certificates or event posters.

-- Cleaning hair off human and pet hair brushes is a hygienic necessity, though a build can use it to help build its nest.
+- Cleaning hair off human and pet hair brushes is a hygienic necessity, though a bird can use it to help build its nest.
 Collect in a container and deposit around a branch near a bird table/feeder, for them to gather.

 - Use old carrier bags and tights to make draft excluders for doors or stuff cushion covers with them and wrap around outdoor pipes to insulate them